 Do students need travel insurance overseas?

 Nothing can derail your trip like a broken arm, a lost passport or a cancelled flight, which is why every student heading overseas should purchase a comprehensive travel insurance policy.
-There are even countries you can’t enter without travel insurance.

 But as every traveller knows, medical emergencies are far from the only risk when heading overseas.
 Pickpockets, scammers, cancelled flights and natural disasters can all turn your trip of a lifetime into one to forget, so when you shop for travel insurance, make sure you choose an option with a comprehensive range of benefits.